-I have faux planked the ceiling then planked it again with real 3/4″ V-Groove planks because I didn’t like the faux look.
-Then I skim coated and painted the walls to get rid of the ugly texture.
+I faux planked the ceiling then planked it again with real 3/4″ V-Groove planks because I didn’t like the faux look.
+Next I skim coated and painted the walls.
 Then I bulked up my door trim on two doors but the door at the end of the hallway didn’t have room for 6″ trim so I create what I thought would mimic the future trim that I would someday put up around the hallway entrance doorway.
 Yeah, sometimes I work bassackwards but that’s how I roll!

 Looking at just the hallway, I realize it’s a LOT of white!
 Wouldn’t it be fun to paint those doors a fun color?
 Grey, black, turquoise, etc?
 It would…but I don’t want this hallway, or any aspect of it to be a focal point or grab your attention when you’re in the living room.
 It would be distracting since there will EVENTUALLY be a fireplace very close to this hallway (when I get around to relocating it from the corner).
 So I want it to feel bright and open but don’t not shout, “Hey, look at me”!

 I love creating stepped out levels with crown moulding because it makes it look so much more interesting that a straight piece of crown.
 Making the super short compound miter cuts is tricky but totally worth the effort in my opinion.

 Someday, when I get to the fireplace relocation project, I’m sure I’ll be adding some wainscoting or doing something interesting on the big living room wall that will join up with door trim…